ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 ## Environment Setup

 The ansible packages for Kops & Kubectl are compatible with Linux-AMD64 and Darwin-AMD64 architectures.
-The following diagram is a visual respentation of the infrastructure we will deploy to AWS.
+The following diagram is a visual representation of the infrastructure we will deploy to AWS.

 ![aws-kops-ansible](img/aws-kops-ansible-1.png)